nifty-oss/asset/clients/js/asset/README.md

    ```sh
    npm install @nifty-oss/asset
    ```
-2. Finally, register the library with your Umi instance like so.
+2. Finally, register the library with your Umi instance.
    ```ts
    import { niftyAsset } from '@nifty-oss/asset';
    umi.use(niftyAsset());